ogundiyantobiloba/opennms-tutorials-1/session2/Exercise2-2.md

 ## generating an unknown trap using mibbrowser

-In the Mibbrowser, we need to define send a trap using the following configuration.
+In the Mibbrowser, we need to define and send a trap using the following configuration.

 | Snmp Trap Setting | value |
 | ----------------- | ------ |